Skip navigation

 Guideline

-1. Flexitime arrangements may be adopted subject to the agreement of the Delegate having authority to regulate such arrangements.
+1. Flexitime arrangements may be adopted subject to the agreement of the delegate having authority to regulate such arrangements.
 Such arrangements must be consistent with the operating requirements of the work area.
 Not all work areas will lend themselves to flexitime.

 Management of Flexitime